McCallTech/vendingMachineKata/README.md

 ###Option 2: Continuous Integration/Deployment

-- [ ] d: Build a simple application with reasonable unit and/or integration tests; there really aren&#39;t any constraints here, but it should do something that we can see the results of.
+- [ ] a: Build a simple application with reasonable unit and/or integration tests; there really aren&#39;t any constraints here, but it should do something that we can see the results of.

-- [ ] d: Configure a Continuous Integration solution to monitor a Version Control System and execute the unit and/or integration tests when new commits are made.
+- [ ] b: Configure a Continuous Integration solution to monitor a Version Control System and execute the unit and/or integration tests when new commits are made.

-- [ ] d: Provide us with access to your RCS and identify a few issues that represent the next features to be delivered in your application; don&#39;t be surprised if someone commits a change that addresses one of the issues...
+- [ ] c: Provide us with access to your RCS and identify a few issues that represent the next features to be delivered in your application; don&#39;t be surprised if someone commits a change that addresses one of the issues...
 Your project should be complete as delivered, but every project has a &#39;next step&#39; and we&#39;d like to know what you think your next steps are.